sanyamagarwal7/sanyamagarwal7.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm a PhD student in Computer Science at Saarland University advised by Prof. Markus Bl\"aser.
-Previously I completed my Masters in computer science at CMI, advised by Prof. Nitin Saxena.
-Long before that, I obtained a B.Tech in Mechanical Engineering from IIT Delhi.
+Previously I completed my M.Sc. in computer science at CMI, advised by Prof. Nitin Saxena.
+Long before that, I obtained a B.Tech. in Mechanical Engineering from IIT Delhi.
 My research interests lie in exploring the computational aspects in Algebra.

 A data-driven personal website
 ======